microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Wheel accelaration tile.](media/wheel-accelaration4.png)

 77. Upon successful save, **click** on the workspace name ‘Engagement - Accelerators Manufacturing’.
-78. **Select** the workspace 'Engagement Accelerators - Manufacturing'.

 ![Select Power BI workspace.](media/Selecting-PowerBI-Workspace.png)

-79. In the window that opens, **click** on ‘Dashboards’ tab.
+78. In the window that opens, **click** on ‘Dashboards’ tab.
-80. From the list of dashboards that appears, **click** on the dashboard ‘Engagement Accelerators Dashboard’ located under Dashboards tab.
+79. From the list of dashboards that appears, **click** on the dashboard ‘Engagement Accelerators Dashboard’ located under Dashboards tab.

 ![Go back to the dashboard.](media/go-back-to-dashboard.png)

-81. **Resize** and **rearrange** the visuals on the dashboard as per the screenshot below.
+80. **Resize** and **rearrange** the visuals on the dashboard as per the screenshot below.

 ![Real-time Reports.](media/report_visuals.png)